 This report has been prepared in accordance with the requirements of Section 421 of the Companies Act 2006 and the Enterprise and Regulatory Reform Act 2013.
-An Ordinary Resolution for the approval of this report, which includes a section on the policy for the remuneration of Directors, will be put to the members of the Company at the forthcoming AGM.
+An Ordinary Resolution for the approval of this report, which includes a section on the Company's policy for the remuneration of its Directors, will be put to the members of the Company at the forthcoming AGM.
 The law requires the Company's Auditor to audit certain of the disclosures provided.
-Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in its report on pages 69 to 74 of this Annual Report.
+Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in their report on pages 65 to 70 of this Annual Report.

-Statement by the Remuneration Committee
+Statement by the Chair of the Remuneration Committee

-The Board has established a Remuneration Committee comprising all the Directors, with Charles Young as its Chair.
-As all of the Directors are non-executive, the Principles of the UK Corporate Governance Code in respect of executive directors' remuneration do not apply.
-As announced on 29 August 2023, Charles Young will retire as a Director and will not seek re-election at the 2024 AGM.
-The Board, following a recommendation by the Nomination Committee, has agreed that Jane Stewart will assume the role of Chair following the conclusion of the 2024 AGM.
+The Directors have established a Remuneration Committee comprising the full Board, with Alison Fielding as its Chair.
+As all of the Directors are non-executive, the Principles of the UK Corporate Governance Code in respect of directors' remuneration do not apply.

-At 30 November 2023, and as at the date of this Annual Report, the Company had four non-executive Directors and their biographies are shown in the Your Board section of this Annual Report.
-The names of the Directors who served during the year together with the fees paid during the year are shown in the table on page 56.
+At 29 February 2024, and as at the date of this Annual Report, the Company had four non-executive Directors and their biographies are shown in the Your Board section of this Annual Report.
+The names of the Directors who served during the year, together with the fees paid during that period, are shown in the table on page 52.

-The dates of appointment of the Directors in office as at 30 November 2023 and the dates on which they will next be proposed for election/re-election are as follows:
+The dates of appointment of the Directors in office as at 29 February 2024 and the dates on which they will next be proposed for re-election are as follows: